 - Not as “green” tasting as other green based powders.

-- Uses palm sugar instead of artificial sweeteners like other protein powder brands.
+- Uses coconut sugar instead of artificial sweeteners like other protein powder brands.

 - The taste is good, I just think they’re a bit too sweet.
 More on that below.